User Profile: Brian Conway

 Conway, B.D.
 (2014).
 “Arizona Department of Water Resources Land Subsidence Monitoring Report No 2.”
-Available online.
+View the Land Subsidence Monitoring Report.

 Conway, B.D.
 (2014).
 “Monitoring Land Subsidence and Floodplains in Arizona.”
 Alaska Satellite Facility News and Notes, 10(2).
 View the ASF News and Notes newsletter.

 Conway, B.D. & Cook, J.P.
 (2013).
 “Monitoring Evaporite Karst Activity and Land Subsidence in the Holbrook Basin, Arizona using Interferometric Synthetic Aperture Radar (InSAR).”
 Proceedings for the 13th Multidisciplinary Conference on Sinkholes and the Engineering and Environmental Impacts of Karst.
-Available online.
+View the 2013 conference report.